Isolated Kim takes big gamble leaving home for Trump summit

 Hundreds of North Korean security experts have no doubt been up nights wondering how to safeguard Kim Jong Un since Trump shocked the world by accepting the North’s invitation to meet.

-Kim is expected to arrive Sunday in Singapore, but it seems he won’t be taking his official plane, which is called “Chammae-1” and named after the goshawk, North Korea’s national bird.
-South Korean media reported that a Chinese plane went to Pyongyang on Sunday, presumably to pick up Kim, and then to Beijing before heading to Singapore.
+Kim arrived Sunday on a Chinese plane, not his official plane, which is called “Chammae-1” and named after the goshawk, North Korea’s national bird.

-It’s not clear if he had shipped over the massive bulletproof and fireproof limousine that became a social media sensation when Kim was shown being driven across the border between the Koreas during his first summit with South Korean President Moon Jae-in, in April, with a dozen staunch bodyguards encircling the auto.
+Kim may have shipped over the massive bulletproof and fireproof limousine that became a social media sensation when Kim was shown being driven across the border between the Koreas during his first summit with South Korean President Moon Jae-in, in April, with a dozen staunch bodyguards encircling the auto.
+He could be seen speeding through Singapore on Sunday in a black limousine adorned with large North Korean flags.

 Singapore’s The Straits Times reported earlier this month that the Singapore government declared that four black BMW sedans with armored bodies that can withstand gunshots, explosives and grenades were exempt from certain traffic rules through June 30.
 The newspaper said the vehicles weren’t from a local authorized dealer, which suggests the cars were brought in specifically for the summit and may be used by Kim.

-Kim’s bodyguards will certainly travel with him, providing trusted protection to back up local Singapore security that will control the perimeter and crowds, said Choi Kang, vice president of Seoul’s Asan Institute for Policy Studies.
+Kim’s bodyguards traveled with him, providing trusted protection to back up local Singapore security who were controlling the perimeter and crowds,

 One benefit of Singapore from the North Korean point of view is that there will probably not be any anti-North Korea protests during Kim’s stay.
 “Singapore is like a police state.
 How can such rallies take place there?
-Anyone involved in rallies would be arrested,” Choi said.
+Anyone involved in rallies would be arrested,” said Choi Kang, vice president of Seoul’s Asan Institute for Policy Studies.

-South Korea media outlets are reporting that Kim will likely stay at the St. Regis Singapore hotel, where his close aide has been based as he leads a North Korean advance team arranging security and logistics details.
+Kim arrived Sunday at the St. Regis hotel, where his close aide has been based as he leads a North Korean advance team arranging security and logistics details.
 South Korea’s Hankook Ilbo reported that Singapore recommended the St. Regis, which hosted Chinese President Xi Jinping during his 2015 summit with Taiwanese President Ma Ying-jeou, because it can be easily secured.

 WHY’S HE TAKING THE RISK?